Metalanguage

+A metasyntax is the syntax of a metalanguage which defines the formal grammar of a formal language.

 Types of metalanguage

 There are a variety of recognized types of metalanguage, including embedded, ordered, and nested (or hierarchical) metalanguages.

 Embedded

 An embedded metalanguage is a language formally, naturally and firmly fixed in an object language.
 This idea is found in Douglas Hofstadter's book, Gödel, Escher, Bach, in a discussion of the relationship between formal languages and number theory: "... it is in the nature of any formalization of number theory that its metalanguage is embedded within it."

 It occurs in natural, or informal, languages, as well—such as in English, where words such as noun, verb, or even word describe features and concepts pertaining to the English language itself.

 Ordered

 An ordered metalanguage is analogous to an ordered logic.
 An example of an ordered metalanguage is the construction of one metalanguage to discuss an object language, followed by the creation of another metalanguage to discuss the first, etc.

 Nested

 A nested (or hierarchical) metalanguage is similar to an ordered metalanguage in that each level represents a greater degree of abstraction.
 However, a nested metalanguage differs from an ordered one in that each level includes the one below.

 The paradigmatic example of a nested metalanguage comes from the Linnean taxonomic system in biology.
 Each level in the system incorporates the one below it.
 The language used to discuss genus is also used to discuss species; the one used to discuss orders is also used to discuss genera, etc., up to kingdoms.